Want To vs. Have To: Discovering the Joy of Giving

 A Blessing or a Curse?

 Today, tithing is thought by many to be a curse for believing rather than a celebration for blessing.
 They go around looking for a church that doesn’t talk about money all the time.
 Because they never learn the true purpose of their giving, they are deprived of the blessings of abundance the Lord promises to those who “bring the whole tithe into the storehouse.”
 For its part, the church merely survives when it should thrive.
-(The church would actually receive more income doing things the Lord’s way)
+(The church would actually receive much more income if we went back to doing things the Lord’s way)

-And perhaps most sadly, those in need don’t receive the help from the church they could otherwise have … help that could have come in the name of the Lord, and perhaps prompted a life change in the heart of the recipient.
+And perhaps most sadly, those in need don’t receive the help from the church they could otherwise have.
+Instead, the government has become their benefactor.
+Therefore, help that could have come in the name of the Lord, and perhaps prompted a life change in the heart of the recipient, influences the way they vote instead.
 Satan wins again.